manfioLP/BellSantC/README.md

 │   ├── source code files...
 │   ├── README.md               # The README file for running the API Backend
 │   └── ...
-│
-├── MachineHealth.apk           # The compiled android app for running on a device or emulator (if helpful) ├── README.md                   # This README file
 ```

-## Getting Started

-1. Fork this repository to your GitHub account.
-2. Clone your forked repository to your local machine.

 ## Running the App Locally